Hackndo/misc/README.md

 # Miscellaneous

+Some random day to day useful stuff I wrote a hundred times.
+Finally decided to centralize all of this in one place.
+If you have some code snippets or ideas, feel free to contribute/suggest.

 ### Converter

 Convert a number from base n to m, with n and m between 2 and 62